Local moving companies in South Carolina

 - Expect around 66 inches of rain each year in Mobile, which is quite a bit more than the 48 inches you’re used to back in South Carolina.
 With the extra rainfall comes lusher landscapes and more rainy days, so be sure to add rain gear to your wardrobe and get ready to embrace life in a wetter, greener setting.

-- Crime rates in Mobile are higher than in South Carolina, with a crime index of 64.95 versus 28.0.
-This doesn’t have to be a dealbreaker, but it’s smart to research local safety insights and think about how it might affect your daily life.
+- Crime rates in Mobile are higher than in South Carolina, with a crime index of 64.95 compared to 28.0.
+While this doesn’t have to be a dealbreaker, it’s a good idea to look into local crime data and consider how it could impact your everyday life.

 Things to do in Mobile